Skip to main content

 When to see a doctor

-If your PMS is causing you to feel suicidal or attempt self-harm, it is critical that you speak with a health professional as soon as possible as this may be a symptom of PMDD (premenstrual dysphoric disorder) or part of a wider mental health issue.
+If your PMS is causing you to feel suicidal or attempt self-harm, it is critical that you speak with a health professional immediately.
+This could be a symptom of premenstrual dysphoric disorder (PMDD) or part of a wider mental health issue.

-If your symptoms of PMS are unmanageable, don't improve with lifestyle changes or are affecting your day-to-day life, don't be afraid to seek further help.
+If your symptoms of PMS are unmanageable, don't improve with lifestyle changes or are affecting your day-to-day life, it's time to seek medical help.

 Article history